 At times you will notice your mind wandering away to your thoughts, gently bring your awareness back to your breath and maintain the flow.
 After some time, you will get a feeling of serenity and calm.

-Finally, come to a halt, keeping your awareness on your breathing for about a minute, before you get on with usual stuff.
+Finally, come to a halt, keeping your awareness of your breathing for about a minute, before you get on with the usual stuff.

 Step 8# – Be Mindful While Driving

 The place where I live has one of the worst traffic jams in the world.
 It’s New Delhi, India.
 I have been driving here for the past 15 years, and the situation is not likely to improve any time sooner.
 So what to do?
 Again, use this opportunity to practice mindfulness.